 Not to be confused with Employee Associations, Employee Organizations within the meaning of the Higher Education Employer-Employee Relations Act (HEERA) are not covered by this policy.
-The activities of such organizations involving use of University time or property are governed by applicable policies, procedures, regulations, agreements, and/or guidelines as administered by the Manager, Labor/Employee Relations.
+The activities of such organizations involving use of University time or property are governed by applicable policies, procedures, regulations, agreements, and/or guidelines as administered by the Manager(s) of Labor and Employee Relations.